Part 17: Design Trajectories with Astrogator

 Updating the Stopping Condition

 Stopping conditions are Astrogator components that are used by Propagate, Follow, and Finite Maneuver segments to define the point at which propagation should stop.
+After each step, the segment checks to see if any stopping conditions were met during the step.
+If so, it then finds the exact point, within tolerance, where the stopping condition is satisfied.
+From that point, the segment either executes an Automatic Sequence (if that option has been selected) or stops the propagation and passes the state at that point to the next segment.
+Astrogator also adds an ephemeris point at the time that the stopping condition is triggered.
 Update Prop to TOI's Stopping Condition to stop at the ascending node after two full revolutions in the parking orbit.

-2. Select AscendingNode () in the New Stopping Condition dialog box.
+2. Select AscendingNode () when the New Stopping Condition dialog box opens.

-3. Click OK to close the New Stopping Condition dialog box.
+3. Click OK to confirm your selection and to close the New Stopping Condition dialog box.

 4. Select Duration in the Stopping Conditions panel.

-5. Click Delete () in the Stopping Conditions toolbar.
+5. Click Delete () on the Stopping Conditions toolbar.

 6. Enter 2 in the Repeat Count field.